 - To place the material with Rutgers University Bookstore for compilation as a digital coursepack.
 The Bookstore will obtain copyright permissions and the costs will be passed on to the students in the cost of the coursepack.

-- To place electronic versions of the material in the Rutgers University Libraries E-reserve system.
+- To place electronic versions of the material on reserve.
 This involves a license review or a fair use assessment, or both, by the instructor.

 Legal options for the learning management system